Case Flash

 At the Tribunal

-Accordingly, the High Court upheld the Tribunal’s decision and dismissed the Commissioner’s appeal.
+Since KRA failed to prove the actual date of receipt, the Court upheld the Tribunal’s decision and dismissed the appeal.

 Key Takeaway